ArduPilot/ardupilot_wiki/plane/source/docs/new-roll-and-pitch-tuning.rst

 .. note:: If you upgrade to 4.1 or later firmware from a previous version, the existing PID values will be converted automatically to the new system.
 Re-autotuning is still recommended as the new AUTOTUNE system produces a better tune in most cases.
 If you wish to manually convert your old PID values to the new system's values, you can use this `web based converter <https://uav.tridgell.net/convert_pid.html>`__

+.. note:: as of firmware version 4.2, there is a new YAW controller which can be used in ACRO mode (previous versions had no YAW rate stabilization in ACRO mode).
+This controller can be AutoTuned just like roll and pitch during an AutoTuning session using AUTOTUNE mode or RCx_OPTION = 107 on a switch.

 Preconditions
 =============